-This commitment covers TV, radio, print, cinema, online (including company-owned websites and company-controlled content in social media), DVD, direct marketing, product placement, interactive games, outdoor marketing, and mobile and SMS marketing.
-Forms of marketing that are not under the direct control of the brand owner, such as packaging, in-store and point of sale, or marketing communications with user generated content, are not covered by this commitment.
+This commitment covers TV, radio, print, cinema, online (including company-owned websites, company-controlled content in social media and other online platforms, including contracted influencers), DVD, direct marketing, product placement, interactive games, outdoor marketing, and mobile and SMS marketing.
+Forms of marketing that are not under the direct control of the brand owner, such as packaging, in-store and point of sale, or marketing communications with user- generated content, are not covered by this commitment.

 Covered Age Range

-This commitment covers marketing to children under the age of 12 years.
-Evidence suggests that below the age of 12 years, children may lack the necessary skills and judgments to properly understand the persuasive intent of commercial advertising.
+This commitment covers marketing to children under the age of 13 years.
+Evidence suggests that below the age of 13 years, children may lack the necessary skills and judgment to properly understand the persuasive intent of commercial advertising.
 It is therefore appropriate that special care be taken in deploying advertising practices to children in this age group.